John H. Cox: Political positions

 Cox began his political career as a moderate Democrat, but has become known for his positions as a conservative Republican.
 Cox holds a consistent life ethic, being strongly opposed to both abortion and the death penalty.
 He has taken other socially conservative positions, including opposing gay rights and the separation between church and state, while supporting the construction of a border wall.
 On economic issues, he opposes the gas tax and California's high speed rail proposal.

 Abortion

 Although his perspective has evolved, citing the fact that he is a Catholic, Cox has said that he is pro-life.

 During the Values Voter presidential debate in 2006, Cox said that he would nominate only judges who are committed to reversing prior court decision where allegedly activist judges "strayed from the judicial role and legislated from the bench."

 Border wall

 In January 2018, Cox stated he was opposed to the construction of a border wall.
 Rival GOP gubernatorial candidate Travis Allen has commented that Cox has "flip-flopped" on his position.
 Cox has since stated that he supports a southern border wall.

 Death penalty

-Cox has stated that he opposes the death penalty on grounds of his religious commitment to the Roman Catholic Church as well as the financial burden associated with the procedure.
+Cox personally opposes the death penalty on grounds of his Catholic faith and the financial burden associated with the procedure.
+During his 2018 gubernatorial campaign, a spokesman said that if elected, Cox would have enforced the state's laws permitting capital punishment.